WrathOfZek/Gameplay/README.md

 ## Teams

 Teams are based on Sullon Zek deity teams which restrict players from trading, grouping or guilding with other teams.
 Cross-teaming is not allowed and specific mechanics will be in place to try to restrict this.
+Cross-teaming will be a bannable offense.

-An trivial loot system based on threat generation and zone dominance will be implemented.
+A trivial loot system based on threat generation and zone dominance will be implemented.
 Loot is also restricted to the team that killed the mob.

+There will be an IP restriction based on accounts tied to their team.
+An account will only be allowed to have 1 character.

 ### Team functionality

-- [ ] Enable trivial loot
+- [ ] Restrict characters
 - [X] Restrict looting
 - [x] Prevent grouping
 - [x] Prevent raiding